 2. MSI GAMING GeForce RTX 2060

 The RTX 2060 is a little more expensive than a lot of the other items on this list, but it's still a solid option to use as a budget graphics card.
-It has 6GB of memory, and it boasts a speedy 1710MHz clock.
-Even though it has less memory than cheaper options, the memory is GDDR6.
-So, its memory system can run faster and more efficiently than older models.
+It has 6GB of memory and boasts a speedy 1710MHz clock.
+Even though it has less memory than a number of cheaper options, the memory is GDDR6, meaning its memory system can run faster and more efficiently than many older models.

 3. ASUS ROG Strix Radeon RX 560

 The Strix RX 560 is a low-budget graphics card that provides just enough power to let you get into PC gaming.
 It's not very powerful, but it can handle the majority of new games on moderate settings or higher.
 For less than $140, that's actually pretty impressive.